nodemailer/nodemailer-web/content/about/index.md

 npm install nodemailer --save
 ```

+### Support Nodemailer

+You can either support Nodemailer by becoming a [patreon](https://www.patreon.com/andrisreinman) or by making a donation via PayPal, see [License page](https://nodemailer.com/about/license/) for details.

 ### Nodemailer features

 - A single module with **zero dependencies** – code is easily auditable, as there are no dark corners